charleywolf/next-authenticator/README.md

 This package can be used along with a [MongoDB database](https://www.mongodb.com/atlas/database) to provide an easy-to-use authentication system for your Next.js app.
 Please refer to the usage guide for implementation. _Only compatible with app dir projects._

+### This package is in beta, do not use it for important projects!

 ## Prerequisites

 You need to generate/obtain the following before using this package: